ShivankK26/Router-Academy-Courses/docs/building-on-ccif/Bridge Adapters.md

 #### Conclusion

 The `NitroAdapter` Contract provides a Robust Solution for Bridging Assets and Instructions across Chains.
-By following this Documentation, Developers can Understand the Contract's Structure, Deploy it, and use its functions Effectively.
+By following this Tutorial, Developers can Understand the Contract's Structure, Deploy it, and use its functions Effectively.